 About Bird HowA remote cottage in the Eskdale valley offering a peaceful retreat in the Lake District.

 For a stay truly off the beaten track, you’ll find it here at Bird How.
 Quite literally too; the dolls-house-like cottage is found nestling on a fellside via a rough farm track.
 Its remoteness may not be for everyone, but if you’re in need of a week away from everyday distractions, Bird How can offer a peaceful retreat in the heart of the Lake District.
 With no phone or TV signal, you’ll be able to really appreciate the simplicity of this former cow barn.
 If you’re still not convinced, how does a snuggle around its open fire after a days’ hiking sound?

 Its location in the Eskdale valley makes it an ideal base for serious walkers and hikers, with many challenging routes from the doorstep to explore in this less known part of the Lake District National Park.
 Start the morning with a walk up the steepest road in England, Hardknott Pass, and explore the Roman Fort close to the top.
-If Scafell Pike is on your bucket-list, its base is less than an hours’ drive.
+If Scafell Pike is on your bucket-list, you can walk the lesser known route from your door.

 Availability & book